What do the latest figures say?

 When is IVF needed?

 I normally advise most same sex female couples to try three to six intrauterine insemination cycles before attempting IVF.
 However, if the patient has a history of pelvic inflammatory disease, chlamydia infection or abdominal surgery (all of which can be risk factors for tubal problems) they should consider IVF.
 If the patient has a low egg reserve IVF may also be needed.
 Sometimes, the couple want IVF due to its higher success rate.
-In this instance, I will recommend IVF Lite which means that the patient will have a lower dose of ovarian stimulation medication.
+In this instance, I will recommend IVF with a lower dose of ovarian stimulation medication.
 Some couples may also wish to take part in the egg-sharing programme and share the eggs collected during their IVF cycle with an unknown recipient to not just reduce the cost of their treatment but also as a way of ‘giving back’ as they are using donor sperm themselves.

 What is Shared Motherhood?